-Find instructions and tips on finishing footage chain!
+Find instructions and tips on how to make chain necklaces and bracelets!
 Large and small chain links are covered including different chain styles and finishing techniques.

 The image to the left shows an open jump ring.
 To close that jump ring, lightly clean the oils and dirt off of the pieces where the solder will flow using 800 grit sandpaper, then line up the jump ring opening to the chain end.
 This allows you to close the jump ring while soldering the two pieces together.

-Flux and then take a pallion chip of soft solder and lay it directly underneath the opening in the jump ring and the very end of the box chain.
+Flux and then take a silver solder chip and lay it directly underneath the opening in the jump ring and the very end of the box chain.
 By having the chip below the chain and the jump ring, then heating above that, you are drawing the solder up through the jump ring and link.

 When first heating your piece, run the flame across all of it a few times to evenly heat it, then focus the flame on the area where you need the solder to flow (Note: never keep your flame still, it always needs to be moving).
 Once it's soldered, then pickle, quench and dry.
 After you are done, the piece will look like the one shown to the right, which shows a tiny cable chain soldered onto a jump ring.